ArtomD/PersonalProjects/README.md

 Language: Java

-Android appllication that uses the Google Maps API to track and store user locations.
+Android application that uses the Google Maps API to track and store user locations.

 ### BatcherLauncher